mwaskom/seaborn/README.md

 Examples
 --------

-There are a few tutorial notebooks that both offer some thoughts on visualizing statistical data in a general sense and show how to do it using the tools that are proided in seaborn.
+There are a few tutorial notebooks that offer some thoughts on visualizing statistical data in a general sense and show how to do it using the tools that are provided in seaborn.
 They also serve as the primary test suite for the package.
 The notebooks are meant to be fairly, but not completely comprehensive;
 hopefully the docstrings for the specific functions will answer any additional questions.